legend80s/gallery-server/README.md

 1. Images in your PC can be viewed in your mobile phone's browser!
 2. More than one gallery can be served at the same time.
 3. A lot of gallery features.
+Check it at [react-images](https://jossmac.github.io/react-images/#/accessibility).

 ## Develop